rabiulislam-xyz/url-shortener/README.md

 ---
 ## Project setup
 - clone this repository and cd into it
-- run `docker-compose up -d --build` project will be running on [http://0.0.0.0](http://0.0.0.0)
+- run `docker compose up -d --build` project will be running on [http://0.0.0.0](http://0.0.0.0)
-- run tests `docker exec backend python manage.py test`
+- run tests `docker compose exec backend python manage.py test`